top of page

 K–12 education is entering a transformative shift.

-The skills students need to excel are evolving rapidly as job descriptions and employers’ needs continue to shift with advancing technology.
+The skills K–12 students need to excel are shifting as job descriptions and employer expectations continue to evolve.

-Schools and states are adopting new standards that align students’ skills with the needs of today’s employers, often framed in terms like durable skills and a Portrait or Profile of a Graduate.
+To support this shift, schools and states are adopting new standards that align student skills with the needs of today’s employers—often framed as durable (soft) skills or a Portrait (or Profile) of a Graduate.

 What are Durable Skills and a Portrait of a Graduate?